DOI-USGS/ISIS3/Getting-started-with-testing-(gtest).md

 ## Test names
 We use gtest as our unit testing framework, but use ctest to actually run the tests. ctest will generate a test name from each test case defined in your unit test.
 The documentation for how this works can be found in [cmake's documentation](https://cmake.org/cmake/help/v3.13/module/GoogleTest.html).

+To run the gtests for a specific class, use `ctest -R ClassName`

 ### Basic tests
 `TEST(Foo, Bar)` will produce the test `Foo.Bar`.